Article

 Business risk consulting Financial investigations

-Just recently, a string of enforcement actions were taken targeting predatory lending and false statements related to health care matters.
-Below are a few examples of these cases and the outcomes.
+For example, the following regulatory compliance actions were taken targeting predatory lending and false statements related to health care matters.

 Under the settlement agreement, a monitoring committee will be created to oversee this subprime auto lender’s compliance with the terms of the settlement.
 The lender must be able to demonstrate compliance with the terms of the settlement agreement to the monitoring committee for a period of at least three years.
 The monitoring committee is comprised of several of the 34 state attorneys general.